patnz/patnz.github.io/README.md

-> ### "No idea is original, there's nothing new under the sun.
+> ### "No idea's original, there's nothing new under the sun.
 It's never what you do but how it's done."

 - Nasir Jones